olebole/irafdoc/doc/language.parameters.rst

   this for the mode.
 If the mode switch at all levels is automatic then the mode is set to hidden.
-The mode switch at the task, package and CL levels is determined by the VALUE, not the mode, of the parameter with the name <tt>"mode"</tt> associated with the task, package or CL.
+The mode switch at the task, package and CL levels is determined by the VALUE, not the mode, of the parameter with the name <span style="font-family: monospace;">"mode"</span> associated with the task, package or CL.
   </p>
   <p>
   Query and automatic parameters are learned by default, while hidden parameters